In Search of Martian Craters

 One of the first things scientists do to estimate the age of a planetary surface is count the number of impact craters.
 "An old surface will have a lot more impact craters on it than a young surface," said Ramsey.
 "So if we find an area on Mars that only has one impact crater on it, that means it's a very young area."Craters provide important clues into a planet's past, but Crown said the research community didn't pay much attention to small craters until fairly recently, as new high-resolution images of the Martian surface were acquired.
 "The whole idea of volcanic versus impact craters dates back to the early days of looking at the moon," he said.
 "Initially, scientists thought that the craters on the moon were due to gas bubbles coming out and blasting through the surface - that was actually in the scientific literature."
 Then in the 1960s, results of studies done at sites such as Meteor Crater in northern Arizona showed that the moon's craters were due to impacts, Crown said.

 Although remote sensing on Mars is still in its infancy stage, using satellite data to identify surface land features on Earth is nothing new.
-Data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), archived at NASA's Land Processes Distributed Active Archive Center, have been used to study landforms on the surface of the Earth.
+Data from the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER), archived at NASA's Land Processes Distributed Active Archive Center (LP DAAC), have been used to study landforms on the surface of the Earth.
 Because of its high spatial resolution, ASTER enables researchers to see features that are relatively small.
 Ramsey, a member of the ASTER Science Team, has used ASTER data to study volcanic domes, fire scars, and urban growth.
 But on Earth, scientists can compare satellite imagery with ground data to verify their interpretations, in a process known as validation - something they can't do on Mars.

 The Thermal Emission Imaging System (THEMIS), one of three instruments launched onboard the Mars Odyssey in April 2001, generates high-resolution data very similar to that of ASTER.
 Images from THEMIS helped NASA mission scientists choose landing sites for the Mars Exploration Rovers in 2003.
 One of the instrument's major mission goals is to study small-scale geologic processes on the Martian surface.
 But before scientists can begin to interpret the data from THEMIS, they have to be certain that what they think they're seeing is what's actually there.